dergraaf/loa/pcb/README.markdown

 :   Serial Data Output.
 Not used in single FPGA designs.

 INIT_B
-:   Output with 3,3V suppy.
+:   Output with 3,3V supply.
 Driven low during before configuration.
 After it
     goes high the M[2:0] pins are sampled and the configuration is started.
     Holding the pin low stalls the configuration start.
-During configuration During configuration, the FPGA indicates the occurrence of a configuration data error (i.e., CRC error) by asserting INIT_B Low.
+During configuration the FPGA indicates the occurrence of a configuration data error (i.e., CRC error) by asserting INIT_B Low.
     After configuration successfully completes, i.e., when the DONE pin goes High, the INIT_B pin is available as a full user-I/O pin.